Data

 Why do graduates and dropouts data only start with 2016-17?

 In 2018, the California Department of Education changed how graduation, dropout and UC/CSU eligibility data are calculated and reported.
 These changes apply to data from 2016-17 and forward.
 Because these changes make the data no longer comparable to data from prior years, we have created new, richer graphs for these data.
 However you can find the old graphs with graduation and dropout data for prior years in the Performance section of the Student tab.
-To learn more, see our graduation data article
+To learn more, see our graduation data article.

 Where are the API data?

-The state has discontinued the Academic Performance Index (API) following its adoption of the Common Core standards and transition to the new California Assessment of Student Performance and Progress (CAASPP) system.
+The state discontinued the Academic Performance Index (API) following its adoption of the Common Core standards and transition to the new California Assessment of Student Performance and Progress (CAASPP) system.
 Historical API data can be found on the CDE's DataQuest website.
 To learn more about changes to California’s accountability system, please see our article, Changes to California's K-12 Education System.

 Why do preschools have no data?